-- Risk assessments are updated prior to each individual project and study tour. - Training of staff based on specific risk assessment points is implemented by Senior Management - Risk assessments are referenced throughout the project by Think Pacific staff - Following each project, the risk assessment is reviewed. - Learning outcomes are used to influence future assessments. - Risk assessments are compiled with consideration of local laws, DFAT guidelines and UK Government Health and Safety Executive https://www.hse.gov.uk/ - This risk assessment is in addition to Think Pacific policies, including Health and Safety, Crisis Management, PSEAH Policy, Fire Safety

-Policy and First Aid Policy
+- Risk assessments are updated prior to each individual project and study tour. - Training of staff based on specific risk assessment points is implemented by Senior Management - Risk assessments are referenced throughout the project by Think Pacific staff - Following each project, the risk assessment is reviewed. - Learning outcomes are used to influence future assessments. - This risk assessment is in addition to Think Pacific policies, including Health and Safety, Crisis Management, PSEAH Policy, Fire Safety Policy and First Aid Policy